 By Bill McBean

-Bill McBean, author of The Facts of Business Life: What Every Successful Business Owner Knows that You Don’t, spent years as a successful business owner in the automobile industry, where he purchased several underperforming dealerships and turned them into a successful business with yearly sales of more than $160 million.
-Follow him on Facebook.
+Bill McBean, author of The Facts of Business Life: What Every Successful Business Owner Knows that You Don’t, spent many of his nearly forty years as a successful business owner in the automobile industry where, among many other achievements, he purchased several underperforming dealerships and turned them into a successful business enterprise with yearly sales of more than $160 million.
+Since selling the company to the world’s largest automotive retailer, AutoNation, McBean has been involved in several new businesses, including McBean Partners, an investment and business mentoring company, and Net Claims Now, which provides administrative services and support to the restoration industry.
+For more information please visit http://www.billmcbean.com and follow the author on Facebook.